pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 ```

 ## Auto-tagging with musiCNN in Streaming mode
 As an example, let's try to use [musiCNN](https://github.com/jordipons/musicnn), a pre-trained auto-tagging model based on Convolutional Neural Networks (CNNs).
 There are versions trained on different datasets.
-In this case, we will consider the one relying on the Million Song Dataset that predicts the [top 50 tags of last.fm](http://millionsongdataset.com/lastfm/).
+In this case, we will consider the model relying on [the subset of Million Song Dataset annotated by last.fm tags](http://millionsongdataset.com/lastfm/) that was trained on the top 50 tags.

 Here we are reproducing this [blogpost](https://towardsdatascience.com/musicnn-5d1a5883989b) as a demonstration of how simple it is to incorporate a model into our framework.
-All we need is to get is the [model in Protobuf format](https://essentia.upf.edu/models/autotagging/MSD_musicnn_frozen_small.pb), its labels and the names of the input and output layers
-(if the names of the layers are not supplied there are plenty of on-line resources explaining how to [inspect the model](https://medium.com/@daj/how-to-inspect-a-pre-trained-tensorflow-model-5fd2ee79ced0) to get those):
+All we need is to get the [model in Protobuf format](https://essentia.upf.edu/models/autotagging/MSD_musicnn_frozen_small.pb) (we provide more pre-made models on [our webpage](https://essentia.upf.edu/documentation/models/)) and obtain its labels and the names of the input and output layers.
+If the names of the layers are not supplied there are plenty of online resources explaining how to [inspect the model](https://medium.com/@daj/how-to-inspect-a-pre-trained-tensorflow-model-5fd2ee79ced0) to get those.

 ```python